gihanmarasingha/rhetoric/gorgias.md

 ---
 title: "Notes on Plato's *Gorgias*"
 subtitle: "Based on the translation by Robin Waterfield"
+toc: true
+toc-depth: 1
 colorlinks: true
 author: "Gihan Marasingha"
 date: "December 2024"
 ---

+# Overview

-*Gorgias* is a dialogue (or series thereof) between Socrates and the sophists/rhetoricians Gorgias, Polus, and Callicles.
+*Gorgias* is a dialogue between Socrates and the sophists/rhetoricians Gorgias, Polus, and Callicles.
 It examines the nature of rhetoric, happiness, virtue, good, and morality.

 In broad terms, made more precise in the dialogue, rhetoric is the art of speaking persuasively.
 Sophists were itinerant teachers who instructed powerful young men, for a fee, on topics such as